seznam/IMA.js-plugins/.changeset/late-carpets-rhyme.md

 "@ima/cli-plugin-scramble-css": patch
 ---

-Remove new Set() syntax for backward compatibility
+Remove findLastIndex() and new Set() syntax for backward compatibility